papr8ka/-lwjgl-basics-wiki/GLSL-Gotchas.md

-There are some gotchas to be aware of when working with GLSL on various platforms.
+Here are some gotchas to be aware of when working with GLSL on various platforms.

 ## Mac OSX